 Sunrise on the Mohawk

-I leafed through some Crew girls’ instagram accounts to find some these photos, and they really capture the perfect sunrise.
-Many of the sports teams at Union have to get up extremely early to fit in practices and lifts before class, and I’m sure they’ve all witnessed this type of sunrise, and its absolutely breathtaking.
+I leafed through some Crew girls’ instagram accounts to find some photos, and they really capture the perfect sunrise.
+Many of the sports teams at Union have to get up extremely early to fit in practices and lifts before class.
+I’m sure they’ve all witnessed this type of sunrise, and its absolutely breathtaking.

-Even if you’re not an athlete, I encourage you to get up early one morning simply to see this amazing sunrise and an empty campus.
-While I love seeing all the students roaming around campus during the day, an early morning campus void of all stressful class-related activities is something that met be seen.
-Besides, no one ever wishes they got more sleep in college
+Even if you’re not an athlete, I encourage you to get up early one morning simply to see an amazing sunrise and an empty campus.
+While I love seeing all the students roaming around campus during the day, an early morning campus void of all stressful class-related activities is something that must be seen.
+Besides, no one ever wishes they got more sleep in college 😉

 The following two tabs change content below.